MAKE A DONATION

-You may meet all the members of the NMO team; the consultant, NMO fellow, nurse, therapists (occupational therapist, orthoptist, physiotherapist, dietitian) and psychologist.
-This can take around 2-3 hours.
+You may meet all the members of the NMOSD team: the Consultant; NMOSD Fellow; Specialist Nurses; Therapists (occupational therapist; Orthoptist; Physiotherapist; Dietitian and Psychologist.
+This can take around 3 hours.

 Do I need to come back a second time?

 The decision whether to attend the clinic a second time or regularly (usually every 6 months-1 year) will depend upon your condition, and on factors such as the distance involved.
-We think a follow up appointment can be useful to discuss the management of any relapses or symptoms, and to provide emotional support and information about current research.
+A follow up appointment can be useful to discuss the management of any relapses or symptoms, and to provide advice, support and information about current research.
 We believe that long-term support should also be provided locally to the patient and we can liaise with various local services to ensure this happens.
 The doctor who sees you will also ensure that your GP is aware of everything by letter.

 Do I continue to see my local neurologist?

 Although your local Neurologist may not always be able to see you for the same length of time at each consultation as we are able to, it is generally helpful to continue to see them even if you are coming regularly to our clinic.
 We work under a “shared care” system so that your local teams are aware of what the NMOSD team suggests and vice versa.